2026 Guide for a Bowen Island Day Trip

 One big ‘gotcha’ is Wednesdays the 4pm off Bowen Island is Dangerous Cargo.
 No one else can get on this ferry; only propane trucks.

-Wednesdays leaving Bowen Island you want to catch the 2:40pm ferry or the 5:10pm ferry.
-There is no 4pm sailing.
+Wednesdays leaving Bowen Island (Snug Cove): you want to catch the 3:15pm ferry or the 6pm ferry.
+There is no 4:40pm sailing leaving Bowen Island (Snug Cove).

-Saturdays leaving Bowen Island often during the summer time they cancel the 7:30pm sailing.
-It’s the 5:10pm, 6:20pm and then the 8:40pm sailing.
+Saturdays leaving Bowen Island (Snug Cove): they cancel the 8:25pm sailing.
+It’s the 7:15pm or the 9:30pm sailing leaving.

 The two best apps for Bowen Island